Sunshine168/koa2-session-store/README.md

 Session middleware for koa2 .
-you can use the 2.0middleware of pluggable storage laye work with it.(async/await install of  generous) base on [koa-session-store](https://github.com/hiddentao/koa-session-store/)
+you can use the 2.0middleware of pluggable storage laye work with it.(async/await install of  generator ) base on [koa-session-store](https://github.com/hiddentao/koa-session-store/)

 ## Installation